ASSET MANAGEMENT STANDARDS

-> ISO 55000 provides an overview of the subject of asset management and the standard terms and definitions to be used.
+- ISO 55000 provides an overview of the subject of asset management and the standard terms and definitions.

-> ISO 55001 is the requirements specification for an integrated, effective management system for assets.
+- ISO 55001 is the requirements specification for an integrated, effective management system for asset management.

-> IS0 55002 provides guidance for the implementation of such a system.
+- ISO 55002 provides guidance for the implementation of such a management system.

 The tangible results of joined-up, risk-based, whole life cycle asset management are increasingly proven around the world.
 They include:

-There is a great deal of useful information about asset management, the underlying concepts, the practical implications and business benefits being obtained.
+There is a great deal of useful information about asset management, the underlying concepts, the practical implications and business benefits.
 The Woodhouse Partnership Ltd (TWPL) has been intimately involved with this emerging business discipline since the 1980s, and has published many papers, case studies and guidance material on the subject.

-TWPL also offers a wide selection of training and education programmes, ranging from personal coaching to short courses, workshops, e-learning developments and full academic certification, diploma and MSc material.
+TWPL also offers a wide selection of training and education programmes, ranging from personal coaching to short courses, workshops, online learning developments and full academic certification, diploma and MSc material.